shahla4539/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/105535250/195765495-7c24abf3-1789-40a9-b2f5-df638e394b48.png)

 There are a number of metrics produced from the t.test()function, but for now we will only concern ourselves with the calculated p-value.
 Assuming our significance level was the common 0.05 percent, our p-value is above our significance level.
 Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?

-There are a number of metrics produced from the t.test()function, but for now we will only concern ourselves with the calculated p-value.
-Assuming our significance level was the common 0.05 percent, our p-value is above our significance level.
-Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.Due to random sampling, your sample dataset may differ from our example and thus your calculations may be different.
-Therefore, you'll need to compare your calculated p-value to your own significance level.
-If your p-value is lower than the significance level, you would have sufficient evidence to reject the null hypothesis and state that the two means are statistically different.

-Due to random sampling, your sample dataset may differ from our example and thus your calculations may be different.
-Therefore, you'll need to compare your calculated p-value to your own significance level.
 If your p-value is lower than the significance level, you would have sufficient evidence to reject the null hypothesis and state that the two means are statistically different.